arilamstein/streamlit_tutorial/README.md

 ### How to Take This Course

-If you've taught yourself new Python packages before, you might be able to complete this tutorial in an afternoon—just by following the steps listed in this README and running the code as you go.
+If you've taught yourself Python packages before, you might be able to complete this tutorial in an afternoon—just by following the steps in this README.
 Learning a new Python package is the core skill here, and if that’s familiar territory, feel free to dive in solo.

 After teaching this material at a local meetup, however, I noticed many participants benefited from checking in with me after each section.
 To support learners at scale, I created a free email version of the course.
 Over 7 days, you’ll receive one email per day with focused instructions—and if you get stuck, just hit “reply” and I’ll help you troubleshoot.